 Also called the House of Providence, the 3-story brick building was built in 1873 as an orphanage and school.

-It reigns as one of the most historically significant buildings in Vancouver today.
+It reigns as one of the most historically significant structures in Vancouver today.
 The beautiful building has been listed on the National Register of Historic Places since 1978.

 The Proto-Cathedral of St. James the Greater

-A catholic church completed in 1885, the Proto-Cathedral of St James in Vancouver, WA is open to the public on the last Saturday of the month.
+A catholic church completed in 1885, the Proto-Cathedral of St James is open to the public on the last Saturday of the month.

 The Clark County Historical Museum

 Especially so are the rotating exhibits relating to the cultural history of the county.
-The building itself dates to 1909 and was built as a Carnegie Library.
+The building itself dates to 1909 and was originally a Carnegie Library.

 The Historic Slocum House

 Built in the 1860s in the Victorian style, the Slocum House is a Vancouver, WA treasure!
-It is the only home to still be standing from the original downtown Vancouver neighborhood.
+It is the only home to still be standing from the original neighborhood.

-The house now stands on the southwest corner of Esther Short Park.
-The Slocum House is listed on the National Register of Historic Places.
+It now stands on the southwest corner of Esther Short Park and is also listed on the National Register of Historic Places.

 #2 Take a Break at Esther Short Park

-Walking paths weave around gigantic trees and there is plenty of space on the lawn to spread out a blanket to relax or have a picnic lunch.
+Walking paths weave around gigantic trees and there is plenty of space on the lawn to spread out a blanket to relax or have a picnic.

-A gazebo, ‘Pioneer Mother’ statue and rose garden are points of interest within the park and the Vancouver City Hall building in just south of the park.
+A gazebo, ‘Pioneer Mother’ statue and rose garden are points of interest within the park and the Vancouver City Hall building in just to the south.

-The most striking feature of Esther Short Park, however, is the Salmon Run Bell Tower.
+The most striking feature, however, is the Salmon Run Bell Tower.
 At certain times when the Glockenspiel bells ring, characters emerge to tell the story of the Chinook tribe.

 #3 Shop at The Vancouver Farmers Market

-One of the fun local activities in Vancouver, WA is to shop at the Vancouver Farmers Market.
+One of the fun local activities we enjoyed was shopping at the Vancouver Farmers Market.

-The buzzing bazaar is comprised of vendors selling farm-fresh food, locally produced goods and fresh-cut flowers.
-Prepared food is also on offer – so grab some food to go and have a picnic in the park!
+The buzzing bazaar is comprised of regional foods, locally produced goods and fresh-cut flowers.
+Prepared items are also on offer – so grab something to go and have a picnic in the park!

-The market, which has more than 250 vendors, takes place on spring and summer weekends on 8th and Esther Streets (the west and north boundary of Esther Short Park).
-A special Fall Market is held on Saturdays in November and December.
+The market, which has more than 250 vendors, takes place on spring and summer weekends at 8th and Esther Streets.
+A special Fall Market is also held on Saturdays in November and December.

 #4 Seek Out Street Art Murals and Sculptures